garrandall/popular-music-data/tracks/hey-girl-donny-osmond.md

 Something deep inside of me is going to die
 You say so long
 This is goodbye
-ooooooh
+oh
 Hey Girl this can't be true
 (can't be true)
 How am I supposed to exist without you
 (without you)
 Hey Girl now don't put me on
 (don't put me on)
 What's going to happen to me when your gone
 Bye Bye baby
 How will I live
 (how will I live)
 how can I go on
 How can I go on
 (how can I go without you)
 (Bye Bye Baby)
 And Hey Girl now sit yourself down
 (sit down)
-I'm not ashamed to get down on the ground and beg you beg you to stay oooh don't go away
+I'm not ashamed to get down on the ground and beg you beg you to stay oh don't go away
 (don't go  please don't go)
 Hey Girl (hey hey)
 Please Please don't go away